Heart failure with preserved ejection fraction (HFpEF) occurs when the heart doesn’t relax adequately. This is also

 Heart failure is a condition in which your heart doesn’t pump enough blood to meet your body’s needs or in which the heart doesn’t relax enough, and the pressures inside the chambers can rise.
-This can cause fatigue, breathing difficulties, and a buildup of fluid in your tissues.
+This can cause fatigue, breathing difficulties, and fluid buildup in your tissues.

 Read on to learn about HFpEF and get the answers to common questions about treatments, outlook, and more.